 '''

-ishmael ~ # bastille bootstrap 11.3-RELEASE [update]
+ishmael ~ # bastille bootstrap 11.4-RELEASE [update]

-ishmael ~ # bastille bootstrap 12.0-RELEASE

 ishmael ~ # bastille bootstrap 12.1-RELEASE

 '''

 This command will ensure the required directory structures are in place and download the requested release.
 For each requested release, bootstrap will download the base.txz.
 These files are verified (sha256 via MANIFEST file) before they are extracted for use.